svtk/AtomicKotlinCourse/Functional Programming/Creating Sequences/Exercise 5/task.md

-## Sequences (#5)
+## Creating Sequences (#5)

-Implement `findInstructorsWithLargestClass()` function.
-At first, it finds the maximum number of students that were attending one lesson.
-Then it finds all instructors that were leading lessons with the same number of students.
+Implement the `School` extension function `instructorsWithLargestClass()`.
+It first finds the maximum number of students that attended any one lesson.
+Then it finds all instructors that lead lessons with that number of students.